kattrali/redcar-rubymotion/readme.md

 ### To Do

 - Add reasonable keybindings
-- Add dialect-specific syntax checking
 - Add commands for testflight
 - Create pane for viewing, adding, and removing resources
+- Add preferences option to run rake commands with trace
+- Add inline documentation for cocoapod dependencies